 We shall consider the protocol described in the previous section.
 Initially the system had a Hamiltonian $H_i = H(\lambda_i)$ and was in thermal equilibrium with a bath at a temperature $T$.
 The initial state of the system is then given by the Gibbs thermal density matrix in Eq.~(\ref{rho_thermal}).
 As a first step, we measure the energy of the system.
-If we let $E_n^i$ and $|n\rangle$ denote the eigenvalues and eigenvectors of $H_i$, then the energy $E_n^i$ will be obtained with probability $P_n = e^{-\beta E_n^i}/Z$ (cf. Eq.~(\ref{prob})).
+If we let $E_n^i$ and $|n\rangle$ denote the eigenvalues and eigenvectors of $H_i$, then the energy $E_n^i$ will be obtained with probability $P_n = e^{-\beta E_n^i}/Z$ [cf. Eq.~(\ref{prob})].

 Immediately after this measurement we initiate the protocol, changing $\lambda$ from $\lambda(0) = \lambda_i$ to $\lambda(\tau) = \lambda_f$ according to some pre-defined function $\lambda(t)$.
-If we assume that during this process the contact with the bath is very weak, then the state of the system will evolve according to
+If we assume that during this process the contact with the bath was very weak, we may assume that the state of the system will evolve according to:

-where $U(t)$ is the unitary time-evolution operator, which satisfies Schr\"odinger's equation (with $\hbar =1$),
+where $U(t)$ is the unitary time-evolution operator, which satisfies Schr\"odinger's equation (with $\hbar =1$):

 For a derivation of this equation, see Ref.~\onlinecite{Sakurai2010}, chapter 2.